auxkit/Auxiliary-Docs/docs/team.md

-# Auxiliary Team Directory
+# Auxiliary Team Directory (Deprecated)

-Meet the Auxiliary team!
-Our experts in software engineering, data science, and mathematics are here to help you succeed.

-## Leadership

-- **Founder:** Seamus Mullan

-## Engineering

-- Engineers: TBD

-For a full team list or to contact a specific member, please email <team@auxiliary.com>.
+Team directory information is now included in the main [About Auxiliary](about.md) documentation.
+Please refer to that file for all team and contact information.